 and the currently selected FM's title was "Broken Triad", then the final URL actually passed to your web browser would be:

 Hide "Install / Uninstall FM" buttonFor extra-strength misclick prevention, enable this.
 You will still be able to install and uninstall FMs from the FM context menu.

 Hide FM list zoom buttonsSince you can zoom the FMs list with the keyboard or Ctrl+mousewheel, you can hide these buttons to free up room.

-English.inifile is included in that folder as an example.
+English.inifile is included in that folder as an example, and other language files may be present if translators have provided them and asked for them to be included.
 Language files use a simple

 iniformat, and must be saved with UTF8 encoding in order to guarantee correct display of text.

 Most user interface elements will be automatically resized to accommodate translated strings, but a few will not.
 These include the date and rating filter windows and some of the buttons in the tags filter window.
 It's up to the translator to ensure everything looks correct.

 Archive filesZip (.zip) and 7-Zip (.7z) files are supported.
 But see here for a note about 7-Zip files.

 Audio filesMP3 (.mp3), Ogg Vorbis (.ogg), and Wave (.wav) files are supported in fan missions.
 MP3 files will be automatically converted to WAV files on install, as NewDark does not support playing them directly.

 Readme filesPlain text (.txt), Rich text (.rtf), HTML (.htm, .html), and GarrettLoader Markup Language (.glml) files are supported.
 HTML files can be a great deal fancier than any of the other formats, but they must be viewed in a web browser (AngelLoader does not support viewing them in-app, although it provides a button to launch them in the user's web browser).